-Part $I \ E \ 2 \ f$ (5): The name of other MS4 permittees with whom the permittee collaborated win the public involvement opportunities
+Part I E 2 f (5): The name of other MS4 permittees with whom the permittee collaborated win the public involvement opportunities

-Mason LD did not collaborate with other MS4 permittees on the activities shown below.
-Mason received support from Alice Ferguson Foundation and CWP who provided trash bags and gloves for the stream cleanup events.
+Mason LD did not collaborate with other MS4 permittees on the activities shown above.
+Mason received support from Alice Ferguson Foundation and CWP who provided trash bags, gloves, and dog waste bags for the stream cleanup events.